Yes, you can get rich even with a normal job.

-Ramsey Solutions conducted a survey that included 10,000 participants who are millionaires.
+A survey was recently conducted that included 10,000 participants who are millionaires.
 In the study, the top careers for millionaires included accountants, teachers, and people working in management.

 According to this survey, 8 out of 10 millionaires came from at or below middle-income level.
 1 out of 3 people never even made six figures in any working year of their career, yet they retired as millionaires.